-Born in Opelousas, Louisiana, Paul Prudhomme was the youngest of 13 children.
-At 17, inspired by the cookery of his mother, he opened his first restaurant.
+Born in Opelousas, Louisiana, Paul Prudhomme was the youngest of thirteen children.
+At seventeen, inspired by the cookery of his mother, he opened his first restaurant.
 In 1975, after stints outside the state, Prudhomme became the first American-born chef to lead the kitchens at Commander’s Palace in New Orleans.

 In 1979, he departed Commander’s Palace to open his own restaurant.
 K-Paul’s Louisiana Kitchen, in the city’s French Quarter.
 In the years since, Prudhomme began making and marketing a line spices, now sold around the world.
-One of the world’s pioneer celebrity chefs, Prudhomme still lives in New Orleans, where he now directs the research and development kitchen for his Magic Seasoning Blends company.
+One of the world’s pioneer celebrity chefs, Prudhomme passed away on Thursday, October 8, 2015 at the age of 75.

 Date of interview:

 Brett Anderson, SFA Member